Dear Endurance customers and followers in this post I would like to highlight key things using Endurance lasers.

 Another thing that if a customer fails to cut something like we show on our videos – there could be a lot of reasons on that, not necessarily that our laser is not good enough – it could be that simply material is different.
 Even 3 mm birch plywood could have more than 10 variations.

-Keep In mind that if you want to enlarge wires that go from your laser box / laser control board to your laser module you need to add copper wires with at least 14 gauge or 2.5 sq. mm diameter if you do not want to loose power on the laser diode.
+Keep In mind that if you want to enlarge wires that go from your laser box / laser control board to your laser module you need to add copper wires with at least 14 gauge or 2.5 sq. mm diameter if you do not want to lose power on the laser diode.

-For example, 18 gauge wire with 2 meter length would add enough resistance (with 0.2V drop) so that finally you could have the same voltage on your voltmeter from DC/DC but lower current since your wires consume power and you have current drop at your circuit.
-We found out that some customers enlarge theirs wires then try to setup higher voltage and current on their DC/DC which causes laser damage since if you do not measure laser diode power output you can simple burn the laser VERY QUICKLY without knowing why.
+For example, 18 gauge wire with 2 meter length would add enough resistance (with 0.2V drop) so that finally you could have the same voltage on your voltmeter from DC/DC but lower current since your wires consume power and you have the current drop at your circuit.
+We found out that some customers enlarge their wires then try to setup higher voltage and current on their DC/DC which causes laser damage since if you do not measure laser diode power output you can simply burn the laser VERY QUICKLY without knowing why.

 Also another thing that polarity is VERY CRITICAL for our all circuit and burning the laser diode instantly.

 Some voltage fluctuations could also damage an entire circuit of the laser diode itself.
-Once we had a customer who had very strange voltage measurements even when the laser was off – it meant that he has pretty aggressive magnetic field somewhere nearby which can damage an entire circuit.
+Once we had a customer who had very strange voltage measurements even when the laser was off – it meant that he has a pretty aggressive magnetic field somewhere nearby which can damage an entire circuit.